Knowing how to check food labels for gluten is an important skill for people with celiac or other gluten-related

 Sometimes I will contact the manufacturer or company about a food I am unsure about.
 I recommend this especially if you anxious or want more info.
 I find the best way is to call, email, or DM companies on social media.

 While there can be a lot more to reading food labels, I hope this post on how to check food labels for gluten has been helpful.
 I think it provides a solid foundation and starting point for finding safe food.
-Do you have any tips you want to share?
-Leave a comment.
+I cover this in more detail in the Celiac Crash Course, complete with label-reading simulations and practice problems to help you practice navigating tricky situations.
+Learn more here.